-The agricultural and extension education curriculum is designed to prepare students for entry into agricultural teaching, extension, or other professional employment in government, industry, or entrepreneurship where competence in communications and leadership are required.
+The Agricultural and Extension Education curriculum is designed to prepare students for entry into agricultural teaching, extension, or other professional employment in government, industry, or entrepreneurship where competence in communications and leadership are required.
 In order to prepare career-ready graduates, the curriculum provides flexibility to develop programs in options emphasizing teacher preparation, extension education, or production and technical agriculture.
-Courses are selected by the student in consultation with an advisor that will prepare the student to achieve his or her aspirations.
+Courses are selected by the student in consultation with an advisor that will prepare the student to achieve their aspirations.